Particle Physics Phenomenology within and beyond Standard Model:

 In principle, there are two ways to search for possible new degrees of freedom.
 At the high-energy frontier we try to produce those new degrees of freedom directly, while at the high-precision frontier we analyze the indirect virtual effects of such new particles within flavour or electroweak observables.
 Flavour changing neutral currents (FCNCs) test the SM directly on the one-loop level offering high sensitivity to potential new degrees of freedom beyond the SM.
 Thus, FCNC decays and CP violating observables give complementary information about the SM and its extensions.

 In view of the present status in particle physics our research focus on the following topics:

 Theoretical predictions of specifically suitable observables in flavour physics are calculated to high precision in order to explore possible degrees of freedom beyond the SM.
-For example in the inclusive so-called penguin modes b>sgamma and b>sll subleading corrections become important like electromagnetic but also non-perturbative contributions.
+For example in the inclusive so-called penguin modes b>sgamma and b>sll subleading corrections become important like non-perturbative contributions.

 The phenomenological implications of models beyond the SM and correlations of collider and flavour physics are analysed.
 Moreover, flavour and electroweak precision data are combined.
 Standard Model Effective Theory is the appropriate tool to work out such correlations.

 Effective field theoretical methods like soft-collinear effective theory (SCET) are further developed in order to reach a deeper understanding of the non-perturbative contributions in exclusive B decays which is crucial for the new physics sensitivities of the present LHCb and BELLE-II experiments.